Water projects

 Wildfire REady Watershed Action Plan (WRAP)

-EVWC and other stakeholders are collaborating as a member of the Big Thompson Watershed Health Partnership to develop a plan to support pre and post wildfire planning and actions in the watershed.
+EVWC and other stakeholders are collaborating as a member of the Big Thompson Watershed Health Partnership (BTWHP) to develop a plan to support pre and post wildfire planning and actions in the watershed.
 A WRAP will help the partnership to prioritize pre and post wildfire planning actions in the watershed.
 To read more about wildfire ready watersheds and the program click here.

 Phase I: Partnership meetings/agreements